-Made redundant from his job last summer, Richard Stevens, 54, of Borehamwood in Hertfordshire, has now found himself with a brand-new job, thanks to the help of his 16-year-old son Oscar and a song he wrote and sent to employers asking them to look beyond CVs and look at the person behind the paper when hiring.
+Read on then contact us.
+Made redundant from his job last summer, Richard Stevens, 54, of Borehamwood in Hertfordshire, found himself with a brand-new job.
+Thanks to the help of his 16-year-old son Oscar and a song he wrote and sent to employers.
+Asking them to look beyond CVs and look at the person behind the paper when hiring.

 Lyrics of the song include: “Only look at the paper me/ a human being you cannot see.”